codepath/android_guides/Google-Maps-Fragment-Guide.md

 ![Access](http://www.androidhive.info/wp-content/uploads/2013/08/google-console-creating-a-key.png)

 It will popup a window asking the SHA1 and package name.
 Enter your `SHA 1` and your `android project package name` separated by semicolon ; and click on create.
+The format is:

+`<YOURSHA1KEY>;com.example.mapdemo`

-For now enter:
+For example you might enter:

 ```
 BE:03:E1:44:39:7B:E8:17:02:9F:7F:B7:98:82:EA:DF:84:D0:FB:6A;com.example.mapdemo
 ```

-Note the API Key for use in the next step:
+**Note the API Key** for use in the next step while setting up the map demo app:

 ![Key](http://www.androidhive.info/wp-content/uploads/2013/08/google-console-android-maps-api-key1.png)